tankist/serverless-plugin-lambda-insights/README.md

 If `lambdaInsights` validated to `true` for a function, the checkbox will be checked.

+### Example
+You can find an example in the example folder of this repository.
+Run it with the following comment.

+`cd example; serverless deploy`

+This will deploy a hallo-world Lambda function with Lambda Insights enables.

 ## Want to contribute?
 This is your repo - just go head and create a pull request ;)
 ## Contact